GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/08.671-680/07.Master,-the-Tempest-Is-Raging!/docs.md

 ---
+title: |
-title: 677.
-Master, the Tempest Is Raging!
+    677. Master, the Tempest Is Raging! - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 677.
+Master, the Tempest Is Raging!.
+Master, the tempest is raging!
+The billows are tossing high!
+The sky is o'ershadowed with blackness;  No shelter or help is nigh;  Carest Thou not that we perish?
+How canst Thou lie asleep,  When each moment so madly is threatening  A grave in the angry deep?
+    keywords:  |
-    keywords: Church Hymnal, Master, the Tempest Is Raging!, Master, the tempest is raging!, "The winds and waves shall obey My will
+        Church Hymnal 1941, adventhymnals, advent hymnals, Master, the Tempest Is Raging!, Master, the tempest is raging!.
+"The winds and the waves shall obey My will,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 677. MASTER, THE TEMPEST IS RAGING!
+####  Church Hymnal 1941,

 ```txt

 1.
 Master, the tempest is raging!
 The billows are tossing high!